ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/indicators/retrieve.rst

     {
         "data": [{
-            "type": "URL",
             "ownerName": "Demo Organization",
             "dateAdded": "2021-11-02T15:17:28Z",
+            "type": "URL",
             "summary": "http://badsite.com"
         }],
         "status": "Success"
     }

-By default, this query will return all Indicators recently deleted in the API key’s default Organization.
+By default, this query will return all Indicators recently deleted in the API key's default Organization.
 You can `specify a different owner <https://docs.threatconnect.com/en/latest/rest_api/v3/specify_owner.html>`_ by including the ``?owner=`` query parameter in your query.

 .. note::
     The **indicatorDeleteRetentionTime** system setting determines the number of days to retain deleted Indicators.